How to Define Pricing in Marketing For Small To Medium Sized Businesses? 💰

 Different Viewpoints on Price

 The notion of price differs depending on the frame of mind from which it is being viewed.
+Let’s define pricing in marketing from different perspectives.

 The customer uses various criteria to identify how much they are willing to spend, or how much they are willing to pay, to satisfy their needs.
 Normally, the customer wants to pay as little as possible.